November 12, 2020

 Preheat the oven to 375 degrees Fahrenheit.
 Spray a 9x13-inch* casserole dish with oil.

-Thinly slice your zucchini and carrots (1/8" to 1/4").
-Cut your slices in halves or quarters if the slices are too large (over 1" wide).
-In a large sautee pan over medium heat, add oil and cook the zucchini and carrots, stirring regularly, until the carrots are fork-tender and the zucchini is just beginning to brown (about 15-20 minutes).
+Thinly slice your zucchini and carrots (1/8” to 1/4”).
+Cut your slices in halves or quarters if the slices are too large (over 1” wide).
+In a medium to large saucepan over medium heat, add olive oil and cook the zucchini and carrots, stirring regularly, until the carrots are fork-tender and the zucchini is just beginning to brown (about 15-20 minutes).
 (While the vegetables are cooking, you can also begin to boil the water for the pasta.)

 Once your vegetables are ready, add marinara sauce and brown sugar (if using; will depend on your taste and the sauce you are using).
 Stir until the sauce is warmed and the sugar is dissolved.
 Remove from heat and set aside.

-Boil water in a large pot and cook lasagne according to package instructions.
+Fill a large pot 1/2 to 3/4 full with water, and bring to a boil.
+Boil lasagna noodles according to package instructions.
 You will only need 12 noodles (16 if using a larger casserole dish), but you may want to cook more in case some tear.
-While the lasagne are cooking, steam the spinach over the top of the pot using a sieve or steamer basket.
-Remove the spinach when it's wilted and a dark green color (about 3 minutes), and drain it well.
-While the pasta is cooking, you can also prepare the ricotta.
+While the lasagne are cooking, steam the fresh spinach over the top of the pot using a sieve or steamer basket.
+Remove the spinach when it’s wilted and a dark green color (about 3 minutes), and drain it well.
+While the pasta is cooking, you can also prepare the ricotta and place it in a large bowl.

 After the lasagne has cooked, drain it and transfer it to large sheets of parchment paper, laying it flat to ensure that it doesn’t get kinks or stick to other noodles.